Velocity Calculator

 Frequently Asked Questions

 Speed is a scalar quantity that refers only to how fast an object is moving, while velocity is a vector quantity that refers to how fast and in which direction an object is moving.
-Velocity can have a direction, but speed cannot.
+Velocity has a direction, but speed does not.

 If acceleration is zero, what happens to velocity?

 If acceleration is zero, it means the object is not speeding up or slowing down.
-Its velocity remains constant.
-This doesn’t mean the object is at rest unless its velocity is also zero.
+Its velocity is constant.
+This does not mean the object is at rest unless its velocity is also zero.

 Can velocity be negative?